egghead2630/Image_classification/README.md

     In the <path_to_model> you shall indicate the path to the directory that contains following files:
             1. All of the 10 models from best_model0 to best_model9

-    To get the 10 models, go to the models/ directory in main branch
+    To get the 10 models, go to this google cloud to download:

 After running, an answer.txt would be generated and stored locally.